texstudio-org/texstudio/utilities/manual/source/getting_started.md

     \end{document}
 ```

-We will not go over the content of the document in detail, that is for the LaTeX-tutorial, as our focus is the editor.
+We will not go over the content of the document in detail, as that is for the LaTeX-tutorial, as our focus is the editor.

 The file needs to be saved on the computer to be useful.
 So next we click the save button (or use `CTRL+S`) and save it with a sensible name like "getting_started.tex".